mongodb/mongo-c-driver/doc/mongoc_session_get_session_id.rst

 Returns
 -------

-A :symbol:`bson:bson_value_t` you must not modify or free, or NULL.
+A :symbol:`bson:bson_t` you must not modify or free.

 .. only:: html